-In my online and in-person seminars or advising to professionals in various countries, I show some of my statistics, research, and daily study/work on the multiple topics of companion animals in human societies.
+In my online and in-person seminars or advising to professionals in various countries, I show my statistics, research, and daily study/work on the multiple topics of companion animals in human societies, within other advanced ethological and behavioural modification topics.

 However, there are some topics I need to write about and give you my view of the current discussions in this field.